Try Out Our NEW Disneyland Ticket Calculator!

 Flying Fish

-Devour sustainable seafood and prime steak at Flying Fish, a signature restaurant serving both lunch and dinner.
+Devour sustainable seafood and prime steak at Flying Fish, a romantic signature restaurant serving both lunch and dinner.
 Peek into the open kitchen as chefs create classic seaside dishes with a contemporary, sophisticated twist.
 From the expertly plated entrees and artsy desserts, the food is as beautiful as the elegant, ocean-inspired décor.
 Although the vibe here is decidedly more adult, kids won’t feel left out with pint-sized versions of seared fish, grilled steak, or shrimp scampi on offer.

 Funnel Cake Cart